What is your morning routine?

 How long have you stuck with this routine so far?

-It’s always evolving, but the mediation and smoothies have been part of my morning routine for a couple decades now.
+It’s always evolving, but the meditation and smoothies have been part of my morning routine for a couple decades now.
 I used to wake up bright and early to do yoga first.
 As I’ve gotten older, though, I appreciate practicing a little later in the morning or afternoon, especially since I can make my own schedule when I’m home.

 When I’m on the road, I just do it when I can.
 However, I always travel with my morning powder - it’s the only item I really need when I’m on the road.
 It carries me through my long, physically and mentally challenging days, and I like to add all sorts of vitamins, herbs, and probiotics to fine-tune it for whatever I need.